Biological and Environmental Sciences

 Programs of Graduate Work

-Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
+Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
 Applicants must meet the following requirements for admission in addition to meeting the general university requirements in Biological Science.

 Students accepted in the graduate programs of the Department of Biological and Environmental Sciences are expected to follow all of the rules and procedures established by the Department.
 Students in all programs except the graduate certificate must pass a final comprehensive examination.
 The final comprehensive exam will normally be an oral exam administered by the student's advisory committee, with other departmental graduate faculty invited to participate, as well as faculty from a minor department when appropriate.
 Oral exams can be scheduled by the student's advisor only after a completed thesis or non-thesis paper has been reviewed by the advisory committee.